In this recipe

 - Add garlic, stir, and cook for 1 minute.

-- Add 80 g of tomato paste and 1 tbsp of water.
+- Add 80 g of tomato paste and 1 tbsp of pasta water.
 Stir for 1 minute.

 - Add the spice mix and stir well.